 Great honey glaze combined with that extra grilled flavor with wonderful results.
+Just follow the easy step by step photo instructions.
 You can never have too many great chicken recipes.

 I don't have an "inspired by" for this recipe.
 Maybe an email from Cooks Illustrated but that just triggered the idea.
 After reading many recipes, I jumped in.

 A 5 coming from my wife, who is usually lower than me.
 I'm at a low five.
 To get to a full five, you need to brine.
 See note below.

 The size of the breasts is also important.
 Try not to use those huge thick breasts.
 With a sugar type glaze, you will end up burning the outside before the inside gets to the safe 165° internal temperature.